consensusnetworks/consensus-port/README.md

 - CI/CD pipelines for deploying integrated application resources to the cluster
 - Helmfiles and Helm charts for organizing common application resources for the cluster

+This repository setup also makes a serverless developer feel at home making cloud native applications (by hiding the ugly parts elsewhere).

 ## Contributing

 Pull requests targeting the `develop` branch are welcome anytime.
 For major changes, please check out what's already being worked on [here](https://github.com/consensusnetworks/consensus-port-roadmap) and open a new issue before starting!